wp-plugins/2048-number-game/readme.txt

 Tags: 2048, game, number, number game,
 Requires at least: 3.5
 Tested up to: 3.9.1
-Stable tag: 0.3
+Stable tag: 0.3.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 2048 is a number combination game with the aim to achieve 2048 tile.

 == Description ==
 Join the numbers and get to the 2048 tile!
 This is a number combination game with the aim to achieve 2048 tile.
 Display the game based on the original 2048 design or customized the game appearance to your choice of colors, tile's text or numbers, font sizes or even use image as tiles.
 The highest score ever encountered on your site are stored and displayed in widget to encourage playing the game.
+The plugin also saves each logged-in user's high score if scoreboard is enabled.
 Read the FAQ to understand more about the plugin.

 **How to play:** Use your arrow keys to move the tiles.
 When two tiles with the same number touch, they merge into one!